 Maybe it was a fluke, but our positive impressions of Curacao were helped by the fact that we didn’t encounter a single surly person while we were there.
 Everyone was kind and friendly.
 Every.
 Single.
 One.
 Their accent is easy to understand and their love for Curacao showed in their eagerness to help us enjoy our stay.

 Further, they are obviously a very well educated people.
 (Even our taxi drivers spoke 4 languages!)
-The country has 3 national languages, Dutch, English, and Papiamentu, and Spanish is also common, as Curacao is not far from Venezuela.
+The country has 3 national languages, Dutch, English, and Papiamentu, although Spanish is also common, as Curacao is not far from Venezuela.

 We were totally amazed by the ease with which everyone switched from one language to another.
 Foreign visitors should check any We’re #1 arrogance at the airport.